 In order to be eligible to graduate from Heritage Seminary, transfer students must complete a minimum of 30 credit hours at Heritage Seminary, or one-half of the degree, whichever is less.

-Heritage Seminary considers awarding Advanced Standing to students who have attained an undergraduate degree, which is in Bible, Theology, Religious Education, or Religious Studies (e.g., B.Th., B.R.E., B.R.S.).
+Heritage Seminary considers awarding Advanced Standing to students who have attained an undergraduate degree in Bible, Theology, Religious Education, or Religious Studies (e.g., B.Th., B.R.E., B.R.S.).
 Advanced Standing means that a student is given credit for previous academic work and is not required to take some of the prescribed courses for a degree.
 Several factors are weighed when considering whether or not an applicant is eligible for Advanced Standing.
-These include number of hours completed at the undergraduate level, AGPA, grades in individual courses and the program to which a student has applied.
+These include number of hours completed at the undergraduate level, AGPA, grades in individual courses, and the program to which a student has applied.
 Please refer to the Seminary Catalogue for more information.

-Mature applicants 30 years of age and over, not possessing a bachelor’s degree, may apply for acceptance into the Diploma of Pastoral Studies and Leadership.
+Mature applicants 28 years of age and over, who do not possess an undergraduate degree, may apply for either the MDiv or MTS in either one of two ways:

-STUDENTS FROM THE UNITED STATES OF AMERICA: American students must meet the general admissions standards as explained above.
-Also, American students must have a valid student visa, which can be obtained at a port of entry or at the nearest Canadian Consulate.
-A student will need an acceptance letter and evidence of sufficient funds/financial support to obtain a student visa.
-This visa must be presented prior to enrollment.
+Students from the United States of America: American students must meet the general admissions standards as explained above.
+Also, American students must have a valid study permit, which can be obtained at a port of entry or at the nearest Canadian Consulate.
+A student will need an acceptance letter and evidence of sufficient funds/financial support to obtain a study permit.
+This permit must be presented prior to enrollment.

-Proof of English Language proficiency is normally required from all international students with the exception of natives from Australia, New Zealand, United Kingdom, and countries of the West Indies (except Cuba, Dominican Republic, Haiti, Martinique, Netherlands Antillies, Puerto Rico, and St. Lucia).
+English Language Requirements: Proof of English Language proficiency is normally required from all international students with the exception of citizens from Australia, New Zealand, United Kingdom, and countries of the West Indies (except Cuba, Dominican Republic, Haiti, Martinique, Netherlands Antilles, Puerto Rico, and St. Lucia).

-It is strongly recommended that all applicants from countries other than the U.S.A. have a local support network (welcoming church, local agency, relatives, or other significant persons).
+It is strongly recommended that all applicants have a local support network (welcoming church, local agency, relatives, or other significant persons).
 This will contribute to the strength of an application.

 International students are only accepted for fall term registration.
-Students will not be enrolled in studies unless the funds required for the first term of studies have been paid (repatriation deposit, tuition, emergency health insurance for one year, and if applicable, residence costs).
+Students will not be enrolled in studies unless the funds required for the first term of studies have been paid (tuition, emergency health insurance for one year, and if applicable, residence costs).